zachflower/eloquent-interactions/README.md

 Once generated, every interaction will require the following two components:

 1. **Input Validations**.
 The class `$validations` property utilizes the built-in [Laravel validator](https://laravel.com/docs/master/validation) to define and validate the expected input of a given Interaction.
+Alternatively, the `$validations` property can be replaced with a `validations()` method.
 2. **Business Logic**.
 The `execute()` method takes the provided input—after it passes validation, of course—and executes any necessary business logic on it.
 Each input you defined will be available.
 If any of the inputs are invalid, `execute()` won't be run.

 Given that information, let's update the generated Interaction into something usable: